How To Upgrade To JetBlue Mint (Business Class)

 The best ways to upgrade to JetBlue Mint

 JetBlue tries to maintain the integrity of its Mint cabin in terms of pricing and exclusivity, much more so than other US airlines.
-There are no ways to use points to upgrade to JetBlue Mint, and the airline also doesn’t sell upgrades to Mint in advance.
+There are no ways to use points to upgrade to JetBlue Mint, and the opportunities to upgrade to Mint are limited.

 You can use JetBlue Mosaic Mint upgrade certificates